AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 <br>

-Recursive CTEs are one of those things I encountered as a SQL beginner but never really understood.
+Recursive common table expressions (CTE)s are one of those things I encountered as an SQL beginner but never really understood.
 When I sought out information to learn more about it, it was usually explained through the 'identify who's who's boss' example.
 While this may work for some, to me it seemed liked an example completely unrelated to my work, making it harder to understand what it is.

 The first time I used it was to calculate the weekdays for a given day from the start of the year, an example adapted from Anthony Molinaro's [SQL Cookbook](https://www.oreilly.com/library/view/sql-cookbook/0596009763/) I keep at home.
-It worked great and finally clicked how I can further use this.
+It worked great and finally clicked how I can further use this feature set.

-When I wanted to share with my team how to use a recursion, I thought of a more relateable example for us: **Using it to identify the flow of funds in our tublar data** (more on that below).
+When I wanted to share with my team how to use a recursion, I thought of a more relateable example for us: **Using it to identify the flow of funds in our tabular data** (more on that below).
 Hopefully either example I go through — a generic basic one and another more practical for me — will help you grasp it a little better.

 <details>
 <summary>Setting up a SQL connection in R</summary>